The imperative of local advocacy, now

 Combining direct and indirect economic impact, most communities will see a net impact in the tens to hundreds of millions of dollars.
 What’s important is building the study based on reasonable assumptions that you can point to if questioned.

-If you would like a free localized economic impact study, please visit http://bit.ly/vrstudy19 and we will help you generate one.
+If you would like a free localized economic impact study, we can help you generate one.

 Step 3: Build in human stories